NACAMS Liability Insurance Guide

 A: Most liability insurance programs offer liability protection at $1 million or $2 million dollar coverage per occurrence per year.
 Annual aggregate coverage generally ranges between $2 million and $3 million.

-It is important to note the difference between “occurrence form” and “claims made” coverage.
+A: It is important to note the difference between “occurrence form” and “claims made” coverage.
 Occurrence form coverage means claims arising out of incidents that occur during the policy term are covered even if they are reported after the end of the policy term.
 Claims made coverage means claims arising out the incidents that occur during the policy term are covered only if they are also reported before the end of policy term.
 Some claims made policy forms allow for an extended reporting period beyond the policy term.
 Occurrence form coverage or claims made coverage with an extended reporting period are generally the best options, compared to pure claims made coverage.

 Q: How do I know a liability insurance carrier is legitimate?